Mariah Carey Shockingly Burns Her $250K Wedding Dress In New ‘I Don’t’ Video

 Need some ice for that burn, James Packer?
 Mariah Carey, 46, sent a very clear message to her billionaire ex, 49, by setting aflame the actual wedding dress she was going to wear down the aisle, according to TMZ.
 The songstress literally throws the $250,000 custom-designed Valentino gown into the fire in her new “I Don’t” music video, shocking fans all over the world.
 It’s not a replica of the dazzling number she received last year either, sources tell the publication, proving she’s moving on with no strings attached after she called off their lavish Bora Bora wedding.

 On top of that, the sizzling video was reportedly filmed at the couple’s former mansion in Calabasas, making it even more sentimental.
-Mariah definitely turns up the heat for the occasion, rocking several different pairs of sexy lingerie.
-In the scathing lyrics, Mimi also completely tears apart their relationship.
+Mariah definitely turned up the heat for the occasion, rocking several different pairs of sexy lingerie.
+In the lyrics, Mimi also completely tears apart their relationship.
 She accuses him of lying, playing with her mind and making her cry in the song, however, she does utilize her rapping counterpart YG to offer the male prospective.

 PICS: See Mariah & James When They Were Still Together